-Stand not upon the order of your going, But go at once echoes ironically, "You know your owne degrees, sit downe."
+Stand not upon the order of your going, But go at once echoes ironically, "You know your owne degrees, sit downe'.

 Before we attempt to disentangle the varied threads of the last Act, two more scenes call for particular comment.
 The first is the scene in Macduff's castle.
-Almost without exception the critics have stressed the pathos of young Macduff, his "innocent prattle," his likeness to Arthur, and so on -- reactions appropriate to the work of Sir James Barrie which obscure the 48 complex dramatic function of the scene./1 In the first place, it echoes in different keys the theme of the false appearance, of doubt and confusion.
-At its opening we are perplexed with questions: -- Is Macduff a traitor?
+Almost without exception the critics have stressed the pathos of young Macduff, his 'innocent prattle', his likeness to Arthur, and so on - reactions appropriate to the work of Sir James Barrie which obscure the complex dramatic function of the scene./1 In the first place, it echoes in different keys the theme of the false appearance, of doubt and confusion.
+At its opening we are perplexed with questions: - Is Macduff a traitor?
 If so, to whom, to Macbeth or to his wife?
 Was his flight due to wisdom or to fear?
 Ross says, But cruell are the times, when we are Traitors And do not know our selves: when we hold Rumor From what we feare, yet know not what we feare.
 Lady Macduff says of her son, Father'd he is, And yet hee's Father-lesse./2 She teases him with riddles, and he replies with questions.

-Secondly, the scene shows the spreading evil.
-As Fletcher has pointed out, Macduff and his wife are "representatives of the interests of loyalty and domestic affection."/3 There is much more in the death of young Macduff than "pathos"; the violation of the natural order is /1 Dr. Bradley says of this and the following scene: "They have a technical value in helping to give the last stage of the action the form of a conflict between Macbeth and Macduff.
+/1 Dr. Bradley says of this and the following scene: 'They have a technical value in helping to give the last stage of the action the form of a conflict between Macbeth and Macduff.
 But their chief function is of another kind.
-It is to touch the heart with a sense of beauty and pathos, to open the springs of love and of tears." -- Shakespearean Tragedy, p.
+It is to touch the heart with a sense of beauty and pathos, to open the springs of love and of tears.' -- Shakespearean Tragedy, p.
 391, see also p.
-394.
+394. /2 Compare the equivocation about Macduff's birth.